Proud Warrior Race Guy: Humanity as a whole has to be this just to survive by the point the story begins proper.

 Taking You with Me: He and Pentecost blow themselves up to take down two Kaiju so Gipsy Danger can seal the breach.

 "Well Done, Son" Guy: Although he tries to act tough and uncaring, it's pretty obvious to viewers that Chuck desperately seeks the approval and love of his father.
-Unfortunately, he seems to think that killing Kaiju and being the best Jaeger pilot ever is the only way to do this.
+Unfortunately, he seems to think that killing Kaiju and being the best Jaeger pilot ever is the only way to accomplish this.

 "Don't get cocky, kid."